aihpi/aihpi.github.io/content/page/education.md

 **Q: What are the rules regarding the sequence and number of attempts for the knowledge test and project submission in the AI Engineer Certification process?**

 **A:** Candidates must pass the knowledge test before submitting projects.
 Candidates that fail one of the evaluations will have to wait 1 month before resubmitting their projects or retaking the knowledge tests.
 A maximum of three attempts per evaluation is acceptable.

+Certainly!
+Here's an appropriate FAQ question for the provided text:

+**Q: How do the optional AI Expert certifications overlap in content, and how does this impact the candidate's learning path and career value?**

+**A:** The optional AI Expert certifications have overlapping content.
+For example, both the Computer Vision and NLP certifications cover topics in image and text generation that intersect with the Generative AI Certification.
+This structure allows candidates to select a path aligning with their focus and adds value to their careers.